buehlpa/TramDag/how_to_use/typical_workflow.md

 ### 2. Model Configuration
-Tramdag Configuration refers to configuring the DAG structure aswell as the neural network terms to be used to learn the strucutral functions
+Tramdag Configuration refers to configuring the DAG structure aswell as the neural network terms to be used to learn the parameters of the transformation functions.

 - experimentnames / paths